How do I find a lost pension?

 Once you have found your lost pension, you may wish to get advice before deciding what to do with it next.
 If you have other pensions elsewhere, you could consider combining them into one pot with The People’s Pension – making it simpler to manage and keep track of.

-Find out more on combining your pensions.
+Find out more about combining your pensions.

 Transfer your pension